pfangueiro/windsurf-project-template/global-rules.md

     format: "Structured markdown with clear sections." progress.md:
     trigger: "When tasks are completed, new tasks are identified, or blockers are encountered."
-    action: "Update existing information or append new information as appropriate."
+    action: "Update existing information or append new information as appropriate.
+Automatically update task status."
-    format: "Structured markdown with clear sections for completed, current, and next steps." activeContext.md:
+    format: "Structured markdown with clear sections for completed, current, and next steps.
+Include task IDs and status." activeContext.md:
     trigger: "At the beginning of each session and when focus shifts significantly."
     action: "Begin with timestamp and current focus.
-Append new information as session progresses."
+Append new information as session progresses.
+Update with current task focus."
-    format: "[YYYY-MM-DD HH:MM] - [Current Focus]"
+    format: "[YYYY-MM-DD HH:MM] - [Current Focus] - [Active Task ID]" systemPatterns.md:
-  systemPatterns.md:
     trigger: "When a new pattern or standard is established."
     action: "Append new pattern or modify existing pattern as appropriate."
     format: "Structured markdown with pattern name, description, example, and context."
+  tasks:
+    trigger: "When agent proposes a task, when project goals are defined, or when a new requirement is identified."
+    action: "Create new task with appropriate metadata, assign to agent, update dependencies."
+    format: "YAML task definition with ID, title, description, status, and related metadata."
+  tests:
+    trigger: "When a new feature task is created or when test requirements change."
+    action: "Create corresponding test tasks, link to feature tasks, define acceptance criteria."
+    format: "YAML test definition with ID, title, type, related task, and status."

 rules_and_workflows:
   task_management: